Code of Practice

 Eligibility for Health Services

-International students enrolled in AIS St Helens diploma and degree programmes may work up to 20 hours per week and full-time during the summer holiday recess, providing they have an endorsement on their student visa.
-Diploma and degree students also qualify for a 12-month graduate job search visa after graduation, followed by a two-year work visa once relevant employment is secured.
+International students enrolled in AIS diploma and degree programmes may work up to 20 hours per week and full-time during the summer holiday recess, providing they have an endorsement on their student visa.
+Diploma and degree students also qualify for a 12-month Post-Study Work Visa (Open) after graduation, followed by a two-year work visa once relevant employment is secured.
 In some cases English language students and spouses of graduate students may also qualify for work rights.

 For international students in programmes over three months, all payments exceeding 15% of the fees paid will be refunded if the student withdraws within the first 10 working days of the programme.
 Thereafter, fees paid are non-refundable.
 The refund policy is in accordance with the Education Act 1989.
 Full information is contained in the Enrolment Application Form.